 Most people can take antispasmodics.
 There are a few exceptions.
 A full list of people who should not take antispasmodics is included with the information leaflet that comes with the medicine packet.

-If you are prescribed antispasmodics, read this to be sure you are safe to take it.
+If you are prescribed antispasmodics, read the included information leaflet to be sure you are safe to take them.
 In particular, antispasmodics may not be suitable for people with: